 Do you sometimes feel overwhelmed, unable to sleep or think clearly, with racing thoughts or feelings of irritability and anxiety?

 Being mentally stretched is good for us – our bodies are well-equipped to deal with short-term, unexpected challenges – and it helps us to solve problems, build relationships and to learn and develop.
-But sustained pressure – perhaps caused by an unhealthy working environment, today’s target-obsessed education system, or the recent challenges created by Covid-19 – can lead us to suffer from chronic stress, and this can be mentally and physically harmful.
+But sustained pressure – perhaps caused by an unhealthy working environment, today’s target-obsessed education system, or the recent challenges created by Covid-19 and the rising cost of living – can lead us to suffer from chronic stress, and this can be mentally and physically harmful.

 Please thank everyone involved with the human givens approach … it brings all the relevant information about what it is to be human together into a simple whole … in an insane age it provides more than a glimmer of human hope.”Review of 'How to reduce anxiety in students and young people' - Online Webinar

 What can you do?

 Stress can affect us all at some point in our lives – but help is available.
 Clear and jargon-free, the HG approach focuses on what we all need to live mentally healthy and fulfilling lives.
 By helping us to understand our innate emotional needs – and our essential need to meet these needs healthily and in balance – the HG framework sheds light on why difficulties arise and empowers us to find solutions.